cswin/AWC/README.md

 * albumentations

 ### Usage
-1. uncompress the sample data from data/
+1. uncompress the sample data from the data folder

 2. Train the model: